Simple will vs testamentary trust

 How LawConnect can help

 LawConnect provides personalised legal information through our AI legal assistant.
-You can explore the differences between these structures, understand common scenarios, and get a clearer picture of general options that may be available.
+People can explore the differences between these structures, understand common scenarios, and get a clearer picture of general options that may be available.
 Our AI tool helps you understand the broad legal landscape around wills and trusts without providing legal advice specific to your situation.

 Not sure which is right?